ASF

 Network diagram of the three-compartment TMDD model

-The three-compartment TMDD network of [qsp-k3]: central compartment exchanging reversibly with peripheral compartment exactly as in Section 11, and binding reversibly to receptor to form the bound complex , the coupling Section 15's tensor formalism was introduced to carry.
+The three-compartment TMDD network of [qsp-k3]: central compartment exchanging reversibly with peripheral compartment exactly as in Section II.4, and binding reversibly to receptor to form the bound complex , the coupling Section III.1's tensor formalism was introduced to carry.
 Both edges are drawn bidirectional, since both exchange and binding run both ways; only is dosed and only is sampled.

 Example (Lin's test on the k=3 TMDD network).